 - Costs associated with your loved one's funeral, including their burial.

 - Loss of financial or household support.
-This is highly relevant when the decedent supported their family financially through a full-time job.
+This is highly relevant when the decedent supports their family financially through a full-time job.

 - Pain, suffering, emotional trauma, anxiety, etc.

 The loss of a loved one in a preventable accident is a gut-wrenching experience far too many people have to endure.
 Our experienced Loomis wrongful death attorneys have been helping people during difficult times since 1982.

 If someone you love has passed away due to negligent or careless actions, please call our injury lawyers at (530) 392-9400 for free, friendly, and compassionate advice.